-Prerequisite(s): C- or above in MC 101, junior standing (61 hours) and GPA of 2.0 or better
+Prerequisite(s): C- or above in MC 101; junior standing (61 hours)

-APR 451 (3) BUSINESS FOR STRATEGIC COMMUNICATORS
+APR 451 [3] BUSINESS FOR STRATEGIC COMMUNICATORS

 This course examines strategic communication in a business context.
 Key dimensions in business, including accounting, finance, strategic decision-making, corporate reputation, transformation and governance, as well as research and measurement, are covered.